Hypnotherapy eating Disorders

 What is an eating disorder?

 While this kind of eating can develop into an eating disorder, it is important to remember that eating disorders are different.
 Eating disorders are serious Psychological health concerns.
-They change the way you think and behave – especially in relation to your food and your diet.
+They change the way you think and behave – especially about your food and your diet.

 - binge eating disorder.